BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/scheduleditems.md

 - The selected files must remain available in the vault.
 - The task host must have permission to access the selected files and their folders.
 - The task still uses the settings from the other setup pages, including **Options**, **Annotations**, and **Conditions**.
+- If this page contains files, those files are used even when the task is launched from a selected file in File Explorer.
-- If the task runs without selected files and no scheduled items are configured, the task will stop with an error.
+- If no files are selected at launch and no scheduled items are configured, the task will stop with an error.